 Open up google or any search engine, and type in ‘your city’ + ‘municipal code’ into the search area.
-The first results is usually the one you’re looking for
+The first results are usually the ones you’re looking for.

-If you’re having trouble finding it, you can always call your local city office and ask them for the website directly.
+If you’re having trouble finding it, you can always call and ask them for the website directly.
 Once you have found it, open it up and get ready to search through it.

-Once you’re inside press ‘control + f’ (or ‘command + f’ on a mac) to bring up the search bar – then type in either ‘animals’ or ‘zoning’ – these are the sections you want to check in.
+Once you’re inside press ‘control + f’ (or ‘command + f’ on a mac) to bring up the search bar – then type in either ‘animals’ or ‘zoning’ – these are the sections you want to check.

 If you’re having trouble locating the search bar, make sure to check both the top and bottom corners for it to appear – it will show in different spots depending on the type of internet browser you are on.

 3. Search Within The ‘Animals’ Or ‘Zoning’ Sections For Any Restrictions Related To Chickens

 Once you’re with the ‘animals’ or ‘zoning’ sections, perform the search command again (pressing ‘control + f’ or ‘command + f’ but this time type in ‘poultry’, ‘chicken’ or ‘livestock‘ into the search bar to see if anything appears on the page.

 You are looking for anything that says that you CAN NOT raise chickens in your zoning area or municipal.

 If you CAN NOT find anything like this, you are good to go, however, it’s always a good idea to call the municipal office or the county clerk to double-check the zoning laws and policy.